 The computer uses thermal sensors to monitor the internal temperature of the CPU.
 If these sensors are not functioning correctly, it can cause your computer to overheat.

-To check if your thermal sensors are bad, you can use a program like SpeedFan.
+You can use a program like SpeedFan to check if your thermal sensors are bad.
 Or you can use CMD to check your sensor values.
 The following is the procedure to check your sensor values using SpeedFan:

 - Download and install SpeedFan